ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

 # 5. Example of S2E-C2A communication
 - This section shows an example of communication between a component in S2E and an application in C2A.
 The sample codes are in `Tutorials/SampleCodes/C2A_Integration`.
 - Preparation
-  - We use the sample codes mentioned above as base of this example.
+  - We use the sample codes mentioned above as the base of this example.
     - A sample of s2e-user: [s2e-user-for-c2a-core](https://github.com/ut-issl/s2e-user-for-c2a-core)
     - A sample of c2a-user: [C2A minimum user](https://github.com/ut-issl/c2a-core/tree/develop/Examples/minimum_user_for_s2e)
   - Clone the `s2e-core` v5.0.0.